hanabi/hanabi.github.io/Reference.md

 <br />

-## Level 4 - Rookie - General Principles
+## Level 4 - Neophyte - General Principles

 ### Urgency Principle (Playing Into Finesses as Soon as Possible)